penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wp-optimize/readme.txt

 = 2.
 Compresses images =

 Loading large images is often the biggest culprit in slowing your site’s loading time.

-WP-Optimize also has an image-compression tool that uses cutting-edge lossy compression techniques to convert large images (which take a long time to load up) into compressed files saved in your image library, where they can be uploaded in an instant.
+WP-Optimize has an image-compression tool that uses cutting-edge lossy compression techniques to convert large images (which take a long time to load up) into compressed files saved in your image library, where they can be uploaded in an instant.

-It enables you to compress PNG, JPG, GIF, BMP and TIF pictures up to 5MG in size, and it’s packed with other useful features, including:
+It enables you to compress PNG, JPG, GIF, BMP and TIF pictures up to 5MB in size, and it’s packed with other useful features, including:

 * <strong>Bulk compression</strong>, allowing you to compress multiple existing images at the same time.
-* <strong>Intelligent, multi-pass lossy compression algorithm</strong>, which gives you twice the compression with much less loss of resolution.
+* <strong>Intelligent, multi-pass lossy compression algorithm</strong>, which gives you twice the compression with much less loss of quality.
 * <strong>‘Restore Originals’ function</strong>, which allows you to retrieve or revert back to your original images at any point.
 * <strong>Auto-compress function</strong>, which automatically compress images as they’re added to the site.
 * <strong>EXIF Data-Keeping</strong> means image information is retained even once the image is compressed.
-* <strong>‘Compress Big Files function’</strong> allowing you to compress images up to 64MB- much higher than any other plugin.

-Smaller yet high quality images means significantly faster page loading times and frees up server space and bandwidth for more customers.
+This WordPress plugin allows you to increase your page speed without compromising the image quality.

 = 3.
 Caches pages =

-<strong>Page caching is probably what will make the biggest difference to your website's performance. </strong>
+<strong>Depending on your setup, page caching can be what makes the biggest difference to your website's speed and performance.</strong>

 Caching involves keeping dynamic data in a temporary storage area so that it can be retrieved in an instant.
 Caching is a sure-fire way to ensure that web pages load at lightning-fast speed.

-Practically, our powerful yet simple cache feature generates the cache when a visitor visits any page or post on your site.
+Practically, our powerful yet simple cache feature generates the cache when a user visits any page or post on your site.
 WordPress processes the dynamic php files to generate that page, and we save it into a static html file in the cache folder, so that when the next user visits, the page is cached and doesn't need processing.
 This caching results in a much faster loading time, and  gives a slight break to your server.
 So caching increases speed and performance while reducing the server's use of resources.

 With minimal configuration, caching your site with WP-Optimize is easy to do thanks to a load of useful features, including: